Oragoss/LSAPP/README.md

-# laravelRESTAPI
+# LSAPP
-A sample laravel application
+A small laravel website with full CRUD functionality.